KayabaZeref/KayabaZeref/README.md

 ### Hello there 👋, </br>
-📫 You reach me via Facebook/KayabaZeref </br>
+📫 You can reach me via Facebook/KayabaZeref </br>
 ⚡ I’m interested in Front-end and Testing. </br>
 🌱 I’m currently learning about Software Engineer and Information System (IS) </br>
 🔭 I’m currently working on how to get an internship :3 </br>